 Paramedics practising in the United Kingdom must be registered with the Health & Care Professions Council (HCPC), a healthcare regulator set up to protect the public.
 The Council maintain a register of Paramedics who meet their standards in respect of training, professional skills and behaviour.
-Anyone using the title of Paramedic, and is not registered with the HCPC, is breaking the law and could be prosecuted.
+It is illegal to use the title of and practise as a Paramedic unless on the HCPC register.

 Anyone can raise a concern about a registrant’s fitness to practise.
 This includes members of the public, employers and other registrants.
 The Police may also notify the HCPC about criminal proceedings against a registrant.
-Fitness to Practise cases include misconduct (such as inappropriate behaviour, dishonesty or deliberate failings), not having the necessary skills or knowledge, a conviction or caution for a crime, the physical or mental health of the registrant, which if complaints are upheld, could seriously affect the member’s ability to practise or their employment prospects.
+Complaints which are upheld, could seriously affect member’s ability to practise and their future employment prospects.

 If you believe there is a need to self-refer to HCPC, including requests from your